Paul Hostetter, luthier

 Since 1970, my time has been more and more focused upon bowed instruments.
 While I have no personal favorite, I seem to do a great deal with cello and bass.

-I minister to the orchestra and chamber music clientèle in my town by Monterey Bay, and shepherd a rather large pool of student instruments.
-I play bass and a few fretted instruments.
-My elder daughter Kaethe studies viola in Boston, and my younger daughter Marandi studies violin and plays in the UCSC orchestra.
+I minister to the orchestra and chamber music clientèle in my town by Monterey Bay, and shepherd a rather large pool of student rental instruments.
+I play bass and a few fretted instruments, and leave playing violin publicly to others.
+My elder daughter Kaethe studied viola in Boston, and later played in the Boston Philharmonic for nine years.
+She now plays violin in an Ethiopian band and is starting a music school in Addis Ababa, where she also has a string quartet.
+My younger daughter Marandi is also a violinist, playing with the String Orchestra of Brooklyn and the New York Arabic Orchestra, among other NYC-area ensembles.

 My background with bowed instruments

-My specialty with bowed instruments is maximizing their sound.
-Of course I do all the routine repair work, and have done so for nearly thirty years, but I love to set instruments up and obtain the best sound and playability from each one.
+Of course I do all the routine repair work, and have done so for more than fifty years, but I love to set instruments up and obtain the best sound and playability from each one.
 My esteemed clientèle includes students, their teachers and numerous string players from the Santa Cruz, Monterey, Cabrillo and UCSC orchestras, as well as players from the world of ethnic and traditional music.

 I believe in supporting your local luthier.
 There are great ones everywhere who specialize in violin work.
 If you need advice, or help locating the right luthier to help you, let me know.
-Through my professional organizations (I belong to the VSA, GAL and ASIA, and participate in TOBI, an online violinmaker's forum), I have good contacts around the world, and will be happy to share them.
+Through professional organizations such as the VSA, GAL and ASIA, and private online violinmaker's and other string instrument forums, I have good contacts around the world, and will be happy to share them.

 Drop me a line click here